Criteria of average Angel Investor or Seed fund

 · Investors are investing less per company and co-investing more to diversify their private equity portfolios.

 · Investors usually want a major but minority position (not 10%) in a company (at the pre-revenue stage).

 · BC investors like using BC's 30% refundable tax credit available from BC companies.
 Companies located outside BC are at a disadvantage.

 Development Stage: Preferences are companies at the "starting sales" stage or "established sales" stage with good demand for "in-development" stage, but usually not at the concept stage.

-Industry Sector: Usually half of the investors have no preferences and are open to any non-tech or tech sector such as mid-tech Manufacturing, Services, Biotech, Communications, IT Hardware & Software and New Media.
-The leading specific sectors in demand are Clean-Tech and Alternative Energy.
+Industry Sector: Usually half of the investors have no preferences and are open to any non-tech or tech sector such as Internet, Medical devices, mid-tech Manufacturing, Services, Biotech, Communications, IT Hardware & Software and New Media.

 No Go: Usually there is no interest in partnerships, proprietorships, franchisee, single retail stores, mining or real estate.
 Newer entrepreneurs are encouraged to self rate themselves by reviewing this Investor Readiness list or review this blog: 10-things-that-make-a-business-plan-not-fundable